utensil/blog/content/posts/transformer/index.md

 - "tokens" (the dimension is named `seq` in the view of the whole sequence)
   - sometimes rename to `seq'` to distinguish the input/output

 and this causes quite some confusion.
-In this post, we will consitently use `feat` and `seq`, and let the context to indicate the precise meaning, hinted by subscripts if necessary.
+In this post, we will consistently use `feat` and `seq`, and let the context to indicate the precise meaning, hinted by subscripts if necessary.

 $$
 \newcommand{\namedtensorstrut}{\vphantom{fg}} % milder than \mathstrut